 Keeping an upbeat atmosphere is essential to a company’s culture.
 You want your employees to be happy.
 If you can find a way to encourage a positive outlook and attitude, employees will be more motivated and will perform their jobs better.

-- Go in search of what’s right in the company.
+- Search out what’s right in the company.

 When businesses want to improve, they typically focus on what’s wrong or what’s broken.
 It just seems to make sense to address head-on whatever difficulty has arisen.
 This approach should be flipped on its head.
 The right question isn’t What are we doing wrong?
 It’s What are we doing right?
 What are the great nuggets inside that organization that can take us to a different place, to a different height?’